William Goodman

 - Email: umwdg@leeds.ac.uk

-- Thesis title: Using advanced quantitative methods to explore quality of life in patients with a stoma
+- Thesis title: Using advanced quantitative methods to explore quality of life and self-management in patients with a stoma

 - Supervisors: Dr Rebecca Beeken, Dr Matthew Allsop, Dr Amy Downing